FreeMasen/mdbook-presentation-preprocessor/example/src/chapter_1.md

 # An Interesting Thing
 > Press `alt+p` to toggle which version is displayed.
+> Open the console to see the notes printed there

 $web-only$
 Here is a much longer explanation about what this